 - Log of events that occurred

-When the culprit tables have been determined, see Purging old data from the database used by vCenter Server (1025914)
+- After determining the applicable tables, see Purging old data from the database used by vCenter Server (1025914).

-If it is the transaction log that grew, see Troubleshooting transaction logs on a Microsoft SQL database Server (1003980).
+- If you see growth in the transaction log, see Troubleshooting transaction logs on a Microsoft SQL database Server (1003980).

 - Only real time performance data is available.

 Performance data is currently not available for this entity